jirkapok/GasPlanner/doc/roadmap.md

 * Fix the duplicate load needed when accessing the page as pwa - Clear browser cache
 * Fix wrong time format message in console created by plotly - requires more customization and additional reference to d3, wan't fix
 * Main menu overlaps the tabs, when text is wrapped on two rows (and some other responsiveness glitches)
-* sharing of profile with url from other units than configured in settings fails

 ## Improvements / Features